erickbytes/lofipython/content/blog/how-i-sped-up-a-python-get-request-by-25%.rst

    pip install pyinstrument

 I preferred the format in which pyinstrument presented the modules, functions and time they consumed in a tree structure.
-Scalene's percentage based diagnosis was useful also.
+Scalene's percentage-based diagnosis was useful also.
 Scalene showed the specific lines where code was bottlenecked, whereas pyinstrument showed the time spent in each module and function.
 I liked that I could see time of specific  functions from the external modules I was using with pyinstrument.
-For example, the beautiful soup and rich both consumed shockingly little time.
+For example, the beautiful soup and rich modules both consumed shockingly little time.
 However, the pandas module took a whole second.

-I saw that just importing the pandas module and doing nothing else was taking up to and sometimes over a second each time my CLI ran.
+Just importing the pandas module and doing nothing else was taking up to and sometimes over a second each time my CLI ran.
 On a script that takes about four seconds to execute, one second is 25% of the total run time!
-Once I realized this, I decided that I could only import the pandas module if my CLI's --csv argument was given.
+Once I realized this, I decided to only import the pandas module if my CLI's --csv argument was given.
 I was only using pandas to sort stocks and write a CSV.
 It wasn't critical functionality for my CLI.

 My CLI script accepts a stock ticker as an argument.
 The below command fetches a stock report from Yahoo Finance and prints to the terminal.
 Swapping out "python" for pyinstrument runs the script and prints a pyinstrument report to your console.